LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 Date: 2016/03/07
 ---

 This is the first of two posts on Intellectual Property data in preparation for a hackathon at Manchester Library on 12th March 2016.
-Rather than a detailed tutorial post, this is an overview of the datasets and process for mapping currently available IP data.
+This is an overview of the datasets and process for mapping currently available IP data.

 To take part in the event at Manchester library visit [EventBrite - IP Magnet Challenge](https://www.eventbrite.co.uk/e/the-ip-magnet-challenge-intellectual-property-data-hackathon-tickets-21674235221).